-MindSphere comes with an Single-Sign-On mechanism which allows users logging in to Cloud Foundry an in to the tenant with the same credentials.
+Industrial IoT comes with an Single-Sign-On mechanism which allows users logging in to Cloud Foundry an in to the environment with the same credentials.
 Read the Getting Started or Cloud Foundry documentation on how to log in to Cloud Foundry.
-There are no separate credentials required as it was the case in MindSphere 2.
+There are no separate credentials required.

 The following steps describe the procedure to check the supported version of Cloud Foundry buildpacks: